KukretiShubham/KukretiShubham.github.io/content/posts/why-i-am-here.md

 I am an overthinker.
 I love to dive into more profound thoughts.
 Sometimes my thoughts are around real-world situations or experiences; sometimes, I develop different constructs and think from all different sides.

-This over-thinking behaviour has led me to develop a habit of researching or digging the rabbit hole and not bringing conclusions from just a single side.
+This over-thinking behaviour has led me to develop a habit of researching or going down the rabbit hole and not bringing conclusions from just a single side.
 And I love it.

 Currently, I am learning about decentralised systems, zero-knowledge proofs, deep space and sometimes about ancient Hindu scriptures.